Capitalism is a social system based on individual rights.

-“Capitalism is a social system based on the recognition of individual rights, including property rights, in which all property is privately owned.” — AYN RAND
+What is capitalism?
+Capitalism, according to the greatest defender of capitalism in the 20th-century, Ayn Rand, “is a social system based on the recognition of individual rights, including property rights, in which all property is privately owned.”

 “Since knowledge, thinking, and rational action are properties of the individual, since the choice to exercise his rational faculty or not depends on the individual, man’s survival requires that those who think be free of the interference of those who don’t.
 Since men are neither omniscient nor infallible, they must be free to agree or disagree, to cooperate or to pursue their own independent course, each according to his own rational judgment.
 Freedom is the fundamental requirement of man’s mind.”

 Politically, capitalism is the social system based on the principle of individual rights.

 Politically, capitalism is the system of freedom (laissez-faire) that regards the individual as a sovereign being with an inalienable right to their own life (individualism).
 Capitalism is a social system based on the principle of individual rights, i.e., freedom (from the initiation of physical force).
 It is to banish the initiation of physical force (and its corollary fraud) from all relationships that governments are instituted.

 The recognition of individual rights entails the banishment of physical force from human relationships: basically, rights can be violated only by means of force.
 In a capitalist society, no man or group may initiate the use of physical force against others.
 The only function of the government, in such a society, is the task of protecting man’s rights, i.e., the task of protecting him from physical force; the government acts as the agent of man’s right of self-defense, and may use force only in retaliation and only against those who initiate its use; thus the government is the means of placing the retaliatory use of force under objective control.”

 Legally, capitalism is the objective legal system based on a rule of law under a constitutional republic with a government limited to the protection of individual rights.